-We also found a considerable intraspecific variability, or germination plasticity, in response to snow cover and temperature, an ability that may be crucial to successful regeneration under climate change.
+We also found a considerable interspecific and intraspecific variability, or germination plasticity, in response to snow cover and temperature, an ability that may be crucial to successful regeneration under climate change.
 Considering the high germination levels reached in our study, germination does not seem to be a bottleneck for successful regeneration, and other stages like seedling establishment and survival need to be considered more vulnerable for the regeneration of alpine plants (Mondoni, Jiménez-Alfaro and Cavieres, 2022).
-However, germination before winter or in early spring can lead to seedling mortality due to frost events (Rosbakh and Poschlod, 2015; Fernández-Pascual et al., 2017); and with germination, the underdeveloped root system of seedlings may be at risk in summer, when drought events can lead to death due to topsoil desiccation (Billings and Mooney, 1968).
+However, germination before winter or in early spring can lead to seedling mortality due to frost events (Rosbakh and Poschlod, 2015; Fernández-Pascual et al., 2017); and with delayed germination, the underdeveloped root system of seedlings may be at risk in summer, when drought events can lead to death due to topsoil desiccation (Billings and Mooney, 1968).
 Within communities, interspecific variability in germination phenology also suggests that there will be winners and losers in future climate scenarios.
-Our results suggest that species with strict cold/wet stratification requirements, which are more abundant in the temperate , will be more negatively affected by the reduction and even loss of snow cover (Frei et al., 2018). ,
+Our results suggest that species with strict cold/wet stratification requirements, which are more abundant in the temperate community, will be more negatively affected by the reduction and even loss of snow cover (Frei et al., 2018).
+Another worth considering point is that increasing autumn temperatures might also promote seed germination, potentially expanding the growing season but successful seedling survival will likely depend on winter conditions (Mondoni et al., 2012).

 Macroclimatic influence on germination phenology

-As expected, the temperate diverged significantly from the Mediterranean .
-The temperate followed the “alpine germination syndrome” (Fernández-Pascual et al., 2021) with low germination before cold stratification and higher germination once the reach warm temperatures, corroborating previous findings (Cavieres and Arroyo, 2000; Mondoni et al., 2009; Schwienbacher et al., 2011; Hoyle et al., 2015).
-Accordingly, we observed low autumn germination likely due to a strong prevalence of physiological dormancy (Schwienbacher et al., 2011; Tudela-Isanta, Ladouceur, et al., 2018). germination after winter guarantees a drought-free period during snowmelt, but the highest germination was observed once the temperatures rose above 12 ºC.
-In the fellfield conditions, the thermal threshold was surpassed earlier in the growing season while in the snowed it was exceeded later in the growing season.
-The lower total germination registered in the temperate suggests that some species might have a bet-hedging strategy, probably with fluctuating levels of dormancy and are more prone to form persistent soil seed banks (Schwienbacher, Marcante and Erschbamer, 2010).
+As expected, the temperate community diverged significantly from the Mediterranean community.
+The temperate community followed the “alpine germination syndrome” (Fernández-Pascual et al., 2021) with low germination before cold stratification and higher germination once the climatic chambers reach warm temperatures, corroborating previous findings (Cavieres and Arroyo, 2000; Mondoni et al., 2009; Schwienbacher et al., 2011; Hoyle et al., 2015).
+Accordingly, we observed low autumn germination likely due to a strong prevalence of physiological dormancy (Schwienbacher et al., 2011; Tudela-Isanta, Ladouceur, et al., 2018).
+Delayed germination after winter guarantees a drought-free period during snowmelt, but the highest germination was observed once the temperatures rose above 12 ºC.
+In the fellfield conditions, the thermal threshold was surpassed earlier in the growing season while in the snowbed climate regime it was exceeded later in the growing season.
+The lower total germination (assuming high seed viability) registered in the temperate community suggests that some species might have a bet-hedging strategy, probably with fluctuating levels of dormancy and are more prone to form persistent soil seed banks (Schwienbacher, Marcante and Erschbamer, 2010).

-The Mediterranean showed the highest germination in autumn and earlier in the growing season, following the previously described “Mediterranean mediterranean germination syndrome” (Giménez-Benavides, Escudero and Pérez-García, 2005).
+The Mediterranean community showed the highest germination in autumn and earlier in the growing season, following the previously described “Mediterranean mediterranean germination syndrome” (Giménez-Benavides, Escudero and Pérez-García, 2005).
 Accordingly, we found a higher proportion of non-dormant species (82%) whose seeds could germinate immediately after dispersal, when water was available.
 The second germination peak was observed in early growing season, suggesting that the studied species are well adapted to germinate at cooler temperatures than lowland Mediterranean species (Mattana et al., 2022).
-The higher values of total germination reached in the Mediterranean also suggest that these species might be more successful in generating viable seeds germinating within the first year, but also means that the soil seed bank might not be persistent.
-The significantly distinct patterns observed in our two potentially indicate the existence of other germination syndromes still undescribed in distinct cold-limited biomes like tropical alpine or arctic areas.
+The higher values of total germination reached in the Mediterranean community also suggest that these species might be more successful in generating viable seeds germinating within the first year, but also means that the soil seed bank might not be persistent.
+The significantly distinct patterns observed in our two communities potentially indicate the existence of other germination syndromes still undescribed in distinct cold-limited biomes like tropical alpine or arctic areas.